 \section{Introduction}

-In this paper we wish to continue the study on logics of indicative conditionals as presented in \cite{wollic,tableaux}.
-In the former article, we have analyzed the algebraic semantics of several three-valued logical systems that have been proposed in the literature in order to provide sound accounts of natural implication.
-The latter deals with the axiomatizability issues regarding such systems.
-Our intention here is to describe some ways of generalizing logics of indicative conditionals, prominently through the use of \textit{twist structures} (see, e.g. \cite{um20,FaOd23,Riv2x}).
+The present paper continues the study of logics of indicative conditionals that we initiated in the papers \cite{wollic,tableaux}.
+The former of these analyzes the algebraic semantics of several three-valued logical systems that have been proposed in the literature in order to provide sound accounts of implication as used in ordinary reasoning, and the latter deals with axiomatizability issues of these systems.
+Our aim here is to describe some ways of extending logics of indicative conditionals, mainly through the use of \textit{twist-structures} (see, e.g. \cite{um20,FaOd23,Riv2x}).